Once an order has been invoiced, it is locked for editing. If it needs to be edited, it can be un-invoiced.

-When the order is re-invoiced a new accounting journal is created using the new information but the same invoice/credit number, the original accounting journal will remain in a cancelled state.
-Whilst un-invoiced the invoice/credit reference is reserved for this order and will not be used for any other order that may be invoiced/credited during this time of it being re-opened.
+When the order is re-invoiced a new accounting journal is created using the new information, but the same invoice/credit number.
+The original accounting journal will remain in a cancelled state.
+Whilst un-invoiced, the invoice/credit reference is reserved for this order and will not be used for any other order that may be invoiced/credited during the period it's un-invoiced.

 Enabling and giving permissions for un-invoicing

 Before any sales or purchases can be un-invoiced, the feature will need to be enabled and the user permissions set.

 How to enable un-invoicing